bundacia/whitewash-web/README.md

 # Whitewash Web

-A Web app for encoding text as whitespace
+A Web app for encoding text as whitespace using [whitewash](https://github.com/bundacia/whitewash-web).

 ## Prerequisites